vosoltys/easySHARE_seq/Demultiplexing/README.md

 - The SHARE_demult_fastq.cpp script needs to be compiled in the same folder beforehand, for example:

   g++ -O3 -o SHARE_demult_fastq.o SHARE_demult_fastq.cpp -lgzstream -I${GZSTREAM_INCLUDE} -L${GZSTREAM_LIB} -I/usr/include -std=gnu++11 -lz -Wall

+Afterwards, either Processing_RNA.sh or Processing_ATAC.sh, all dependencies are in ./Scripts.

+Important:
+- In the source scripts, the location of software such as cutadapt etc. needs to be changed to suit your environment